 Pick a season: Late spring and early summer are best.
 The weather is at its warmest and most days the morning fog dissipates fairly quickly.
 But always plan for significant temperature variance.
 And don’t forget, Alaska’s southern panhandle is largely a temperate rainforest, so bring wet-weather apparel too!

 Pick your coverage: Out-of-country hospital and emergency services aren’t covered by your Alberta healthcare plan.
-Get a free quote for travel medical insurance.
+Get a free quote for travel medical insurance from AMA Travel*.

 BOOKING ONBOARD & OFF